pdaambrosio/Nanoservices-AWS/README.md

 * Four S3 Buckets (Three for images and one for lambdas deployment)
 * Four Lambdas to apply filter on images
-* One ApiGateway
+* An ApiGateway
-* One instance of DynamoDB
+* An instance of DynamoDB
-* One SNS queue and one SQS
+* A SNS queue and one SQS
-* One instance of OpenSearch
+* A instance of OpenSearch

+Attention.: I'm considering that you will use some Linux distribution for this project.

 ## Requirements

+* Node.js 14.19.1
 * Serverless Framework 3.80
 * Terraform 1.1.9